admb-project/admb/trunk/README.txt

    $ ./configure

-5. Build libraries
+5. Build binaries.

    $ make

 6. [Optional] Test build by running examples.

    $ make verify

 7. Set the environment variable ADMB_HOME to point to the distribution directory, typically C:\admb-trunk and add the bin directory for the distribution to your PATH environment variable, typically C:\admb-trunk\bin.

 Installation from Binary Distributions
 ======================================